aaronpk/php-multipart-encoder/README.md

 This library will build a Multipart-encoded string suitable for use in HTTP requests.

-The built-in cURL library does not properly encode values that ar arrays when it builds a multipart request.
+The built-in cURL library does not properly encode values that are arrays when it builds a multipart request.
 For example, this request results in a "Notice: Array to string conversion" and the value of the parameter is "Array":